yamahadodger/legacy-scoreboards-support-script/README.md

 # How to use?
 To utilize the config entirely, make sure to download all config files.

-You can put certain files to .ignore folder to blacklist them.
+You can put certain files to (https://github.com/yamahadodger/legacy-scoreboards-support-script/tree/master/yamahadodger/sbo/.ignore)[.ignore] folder to blacklist them.
 To only use the standard old scoreboard, you can drag files labeled as `*2.cfg` to .ignore folder.
 After that, you can reload the configuration by using `sbo.reload`

 It's the best to use it with this launch parameter: +exec yamahadodger/sbo